-Once you have signed the contract and the deposit payment is made, to comply with the conditional contract, a survey/seatrial is carried out.
+Once you have signed the contract and the deposit payment has been made, to comply with the conditional contract, a survey/seatrial is carried out.
 The cost of survey and shipping and any ancillary costs are the responsibility of the purchaser.
 If survey/seatrial reveals defects unknown to you, you have the option of renegotiating the price, requesting the owner to make good such defects or rejecting the yacht.
 Assuming a fair compromise can be reached, the sale will then be completed.
-If not, your deposit will be returned less any direct costs of survey and reinstatement.
+If not, your deposit will be returned less any direct costs of survey, sea trial and reinstatement.
 It is your responsibility to re-instate the yacht to the condition and position in which you found her.

 Berthon will obtain for you the yacht’s registration papers and other title documents as well as documents relating to the VAT status of the yacht and RCD compliance, if appropriate.
 We will carry out reasonable checks to ensure that the vendor has clear title to the yacht.
 This includes running a transcript on whatever flag the yacht is registered under as appropriate and carrying out the necessary vendor due diligence, including company due diligence when a company is transacting the yacht.
 We prepare the Bill of Sale for signature and execution by the vendor.
 On completion, the balance of the purchase price becomes payable to Berthon International as Stakeholders for both parties and the yacht is then handed over, together with the signed Bill of Sale and any other relevant documents.